bhlewka/CMPUT404-assignment-css-hell/README.md

 Changes
 =======

-Instead of making the text pages old timey, I made them look like a console terminal, which I would argue counts as being a visibly appealing color scheme, as we are computer scientists and spend lots of time in the terminal.
+Instead of making the text pages old timey, I made them look like a console/terminal, which I would argue counts as being a visibly appealing color scheme, as we are computer scientists and spend lots of time in the terminal.

 I chose to use green text over the white as it appears more retro.